marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/new_distribution.png?raw=true)

-*Figure X. The default distribution plot showing the histogram and the kernel density estimate (KDE) of the distribution and the location of the arithmetic and geometric means, the median, and the KDE-based mode.*
+*Figure 7.
+The ```plot.distribution()``` return with default options.
+This shows the histogram, the kernel density estimate (KDE) of the distribution, and the location of the different averages*

-Note that the methods returns a plot, the number of classes and bin size of the histogram, and the bandwidth (or kernel) of the KDE.
-The ```plot.distribution()``` method contains different input parameters that we will commented on in turn:
+The methods returns a plot, the number of classes and bin size of the histogram, and the bandwidth (or kernel) of the KDE.
+The ```plot.distribution()``` method contains different options that we will commented on in turn:

 ```python
 def distribution(data,